-MissionObjectivesThe main objectives of the Regional Fisheries Committee for the Gulf of Guinea (COREP) are:
+MissionObjectivesThe main objectives of the Regional Commission of Fisheries of Gulf of Guinea (COREP) are:

 Area of competence The Gulf of Guinea and inland waters of parties.